-This course is a continuation of BUS-120.
-Principles of Accounting II includes accounting for businesses organized as corporations, cash flow statements, accounting for manufacturing businesses, preparing and using accounting data for management decision making, and analyzing and interpreting financial statements.
-(Previously known as BUS 121) Prerequisite: BSAD 1200
+This course is a continuation of BSAD 1200.
+Principles of Accounting II includes cost relationship, statement analysis, and other accounting techniques used for management purposes and decision making.
+(Previously known as BUS 121) Prerequisite: BSAD1200

 BSAD 2050 BUSINESS COMMUNICATION (3)